selcouthonism/Python/FindCustomersInGivenRange/README.md

 Open and read file, <br>
 parse customer info (customer info is in json format), <br>
 calculate range between two locations (using lat,long), <br>
-and write output to file by ordered user_id.
+and write to file sorted by customer_id.